 - make more informed decisions regarding resource allocation and risk management.

-Storyboarding can also facilitate communication among team members and stakeholders, ensuring that everyone is aligned with the project's objectives and expectations.
+Storyboarding can also facilitate communication among team members and stakeholders, ensuring everyone is aligned with the project’s objectives and expectations.

 6. Problem Solving and Decision Making